-Val, as Val d'Isere is affectionately known, has very much something for everyone.
-It can be the most expensive ski resort ever if you splash the cash staying in one of the four 5* establishments and eating out every lunchtime and evening, or you can do Val d'Isere on a budget staying in a self-catering apartment that'll be small, functional but probably right across the road from a fantastic piste.
+Val, as Val d’Isere is affectionately known, very much has something for everyone.
+It can be the most expensive ski resort ever if you splash the cash staying in one of the 5* establishments, eating out every lunchtime and evening.
+Or you can do Val d’Isere on a budget staying in a self-catering apartment that’ll be small, functional but probably right across the road from a fantastic piste.
 It really is that sort of place.

 It hasn’t always been a bustling resort though.
 Val d’Isere was originally a set of isolated hamlets cut off in winter and home only to a handful of hardy Avalins and Avalines (the name for Val d’Isere residents!).
 All that changed in the early 1930s when a rich industrialist visited and decided it would make a great place for that leisure pursuit they call skiing…

 Indeed, you have to look closely these days to find evidence of the original village (it’s around the church just after La Daille and before the modern Val village centre in case you were wondering) and there have been some head-scratchingly ugly blocks built, but in essence, Val d’Isere has managed to keep it’s Savoyard mountain charm, all whilst being a convenient, well-laid out and functional ski resort too.